-ANTH 100 (Introduction to Cultural Anthropology) or ANTH 200 (Cultures and the Global System).
+ANTH 100 (Introduction to Cultural Anthropology) or ANTH 200 (Cultures and the Global System)

-Textbook and Materials
+Textbooks and Materials

 Textbooks and materials can be purchased at the CSU Bookstore unless otherwise indicated.